 Rivers Flow and Bluebonnets Grow

-Surrounded by beautiful hills, including legendary Packsaddle Mountain, and embraced by the Llano and Colorado River Arms of constant-level Lake LBJ, Kingsland boasts miles and miles of the state’s most sought-after lakefront property.
+Surrounded by beautiful Texas Hill Country hills, including legendary Packsaddle Mountain, and embraced by the Llano River and Colorado River arms of constant-level Lake LBJ, Kingsland boasts miles and miles of the state’s most sought-after lakefront property.

 People have always wanted to come to Kingsland.
 Archaeological evidence shows that for thousands of years before Martin King bequeathed his name to the beautiful valley, Native Americans had regularly visited the banks of the Llano and Colorado Rivers.
 A Spanish explorer named Bernardo de Miranda led a party of 23 treasure-hunters down the Llano River to “Kingsland” in 1756, and intermittent attempts were made to find gold, silver and iron in the area.
 But for more than a century after Miranda’s visit, the rugged hills and fierce inhabitants kept all but the most adventurous away from this remarkable place “where rivers flow and bluebonnets.